-Because we live in the desert, we have to drive out a while before we see much color but it is one of my all-time favorite things.
-Fill up the gas tank (ouch!) and then grab that pumpkin spice latte and get ready to see God’s glorious creation on display!
+Because we live in the desert, we have to drive out a while before seeing much color, but it is one of my all-time favorite things.
+So fill up the gas tank (ouch!), grab that pumpkin spice latte, and get ready to see God’s glorious creation on display!

-Sometimes we read a book together, but more often he reads his book while I read mine.
-Or you could both read our books (pictured above) and pick out one of the ways you want to focus on loving the other person. *Available HERE
+Sometimes we read a book together, but he often reads his book while I read mine.
+Or you could both read our new devotionals (pictured above) and grow together! *Available HERE